alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 ![image](https://user-images.githubusercontent.com/83840078/167220576-4d9fb08e-da70-4afe-96b6-616648333b97.png)

-8. Make a note of this subdomain name and the region.
+8. Make a note of this subdomain name and the region value.

 | Parameter | Value
 | --- | ---